Airport Express (MTR): Route

-The line shares tracks with the Tung Chung line only in the cross-harbour tunnel and from the Lantau Link through the split before reaching the airport island.
-The two lines have their own tracks and platforms at all stations.
+The line only shares tracks with the Tung Chung line in the cross-harbour tunnel and from the Lantau Link through the split before reaching the airport island.
+The two lines have independent tracks and platforms at all stations.

 Features

 The Airport Express offers more spacious and comfortable trains and stations than other MTR services.
 On the trains, there are luggage racks next to each door, and each seat is equipped with in-seat loudspeakers for current news, advertisements and announcements shown on LCD televisions in front.

 In-town check-in

-The Airport Express provides In-Town Check-In at the Hong Kong and Kowloon stations, where passengers on flights with selected airlines can receive boarding passes and check in their baggage before heading to the airport bags-free.
-Each train has a special baggage container car and the checked baggage is scanned in bulk by a Mechanised Automatic Explosive Detection System.
+Airport Express passengers flying with Cathay Pacific, Hong Kong Airlines, Qantas or Singapore Airlines are able to use the in-town check-in service at Hong Kong Station or Kowloon Station (Hong Kong Station only for Singapore Airlines passengers).
+This includes receiving boarding passes, and checking in luggage, both services usually performed at the airport.
+This allows travellers to spend time in the city without having to carry their luggage before travelling to the airport bags-free.
+Each train has a special baggage container car and the checked baggage is scanned in bulk by a mechanised automatic explosive detection system.
+Upon reaching the airport, baggage is automatically transferred from the express to the traveller's flight.
+In-town check in is also offered for a greater variety of airlines at both Hong Kong and Kowloon stations.

-Baggage trolleys, wide fare gates, and free porter service are available at all stations except AsiaWorld–Expo to assist passengers with baggage.
+Baggage trolleys, wide fare gates, and free porter services are available at all stations except AsiaWorld–Expo (only one per exit) to assist passengers with baggage.